 Do I have a better idea of how my skills are developing and the kind of work environments I am well-suited for?
 Are there specific work environments I would like to experience going forward?

 Am I a team player, or am I more suited to more solitary work?
 Do I like a fast-paced work environment that requires me to pivot frequently?
-Am I more effective when there is structure around me and specific tasks to accomplish?
+Am I more effective and productive when there is structure around me and specific tasks to accomplish?

 What expertise, skills, or perspectives could I carry forward into my next role/job?
+Where do I want to contribute as I continue to build out my career life?

 What skills and/or expertise do I now want to develop further?
+What do I want to learn or be exposed to at this stage of my career life?

 What would I like to be focused on day to day?
 Specific projects or tasks, societal or community issues, working with, assisting, or helping people, leading, or managing teams?